The Causes of Wrongful Convictions

 Lyin' Eyes: Can Your Memory be Trusted?

-The Jennifer Thompson-Cotton case, as outlined in their best-selling book, "Picking Cotton," stands as one of the most compelling examples of how our memories can betray us.
+The Jennifer Thompson-Ronald Cotton case, as outlined in their best-selling book, "Picking Cotton," stands as one of the most compelling examples of how our memories can betray us.
 Research shows that human memory is far more malleable than most people realize, functioning less like a video recording and more like a Wikipedia page that anyone can edit.
 What makes eyewitness testimony particularly dangerous is the perfect storm of four factors:

 First, there's natural memory distortion—the way our brains fill in gaps and alter details over time.
 Then there's suggestibility—how outside information can be unconsciously incorporated into our memories.
 Studies have shown that even subtle questioning techniques can lead witnesses to "remember" details they never actually witnessed.